-- 3 See page 8 for an explanation of ETS and non-ETS sectors. - 4 The projections are based on the Sustainable Authority of Ireland's (SEAI) 2010 energy forecasts which are in turn underpinned by the ESRI economic forecasts as published in "Recovery Scenarios for Ireland: An Update" (2010).
-The ESRI produced a number of scenarios and the SEAI used as a basis for its forecasts the "Low Growth" scenario.
-Should economic performance exceed the low growth scenario the distance to target forecast may have to be revised upwards. - Forests absorb CO2 and therefore increasing forestry reduces the amount of carbon emitted into the atmosphere, There has been considerable debate however as to the calculation of the offset provided by forestry.
+- 4 See page 8 for an explanation of ETS and non-ETS sectors. - 5 The projections are based on the Sustainable Authority of Ireland's (SEAI) 2011 energy forecasts which are in turn underpinned by macroeconomic projections for Ireland produced by the ESRI for SEAI in September 2011. - 6 Forests absorb CO2 and therefore increasing forestry reduces the amount of carbon emitted into the atmosphere.
+There has been considerable debate however as to the calculation of the offset provided by forestry.